Target-Bench: Can Video World Models Achieve Mapless Path Planning with Semantic Targets?: Experiments

 \subsection{Fine-tuned Models}

-For \gls{wm} fine-tuning, we use 325 scenarios from our dataset and sample 121 frames from each video.
-To expand the dataset size, we apply a shifting-frame augmentation: for each video, we generate four clips by evenly sampling 121 frames starting from different offsets, preserving similar temporal coverage.
-We choose to fine-tune the open-sourced Wan2.2-TI2V-5B model under two settings: without and with data augmentation.
+We use the train split from our dataset for fine-tuning the open-sourced Wan2.2-TI2V-5B model.
+The text prompt and the first video frame are taken as inputs.
+We evenly sample 121 frames from each video to form a ground truth frame sequence.
+The model is fine-tuned under two settings: without and with data augmentation.
+For data augmentation, we apply a shifting-frame strategy: for each video of a scenario, we generate four clips of 121 frames starting from different offsets, resulting in a four times large training set while preserving similar temporal coverage and reusing the same captions of each sample.
 Table~\ref{tab:vggt_metric} evaluates all models on unseen data using \gls{vggt} for path reconstruction.
-The fine-tuned Wan2.2-5B (\texttt{Wan2.2-5B-FT}) improves its score from 0.066 to 0.287.
-The augmented version (\texttt{Wan2.2-5B-FT-DA}) outperforms the base model by more than 400\% and achieves the best overall score.
+The fine-tuned Wan2.2-5B (\texttt{Wan2.2-5B-FT}) improves its score from 0.084 to 0.330.
+The augmented version (\texttt{Wan2.2-5B-FT-DA}) outperforms the base model by more than 469\% and achieves the best overall score.